Use the style() function to turn off text output for the

 Generate a palette of 12 blue hues for the default value of parameter

-set to 12..
+n set to 12.

-blue sequence with c=60
+Generate an hcl blue sequence with c=60 and

-vary l
+vary l.

-Vary chroma for a yellow hcl
+Vary chroma for a yellow hcl sequence.
+To do so, specify

-as a vector, here with values that vary from 20
+parameter c as a vector, here with values that vary from 20

 to 90.

-in a data visualization.
+Here, illustrate getColors() in a data visualization.

-parameter, use Plot()
+ts_area_fill parameter, use Plot() to fill

-version of the sequential range "reds"
+under each curve with a version of the sequential range

-transparency according to parameter trans
+"reds" with some transparency according to parameter

-d2 is not the default data frame d, so explicitly
+trans.
+The data frame d2 is not the default data

-specify with the data
+frame d, so explicitly specify with the data

 parameter.